2023 Suncorp Super Netball season: Suncorp Team Girls Cup 2023

-For the second conseuctive year, the pre-season Suncorp Team Girls Cup competition was staged.
+For the second consecutive year, the pre-season Suncorp Team Girls Cup competition was staged.
 The round-robin and playoff tournament was held at the Gold Coast Sports and Leisure Centre from Friday 24 February to Sunday 26 February.
 The eight Super Netball teams were split into two groups of four and play each of their group opponents once, before playing an inter-group match to determine places from first to eighth.

-The tournament was won by the West Coast Fever, who defeated the Adelaide Thunderbirds 49-41 in the final.
+The tournament was won by the West Coast Fever, who defeated the Adelaide Thunderbirds 49–41 in the final.